-When the voltage at the SNSOUT pin exceeds the $V{ovp(SNSOUT)}$ level for at least 5 consecutive switching cycles, the OVP protection is triggered.
+When the voltage at the SNSOUT pin exceeds the V{ovp(SNSOUT)} level for at least 5 consecutive switching cycles, the OVP protection is triggered.
 The voltage at the SNSOUT pin is internally measured via an ADC converter.
 As the same ADC converter toggles between measuring the SNSOUT and SNSBOOST pins (see Figure 1), there is an additional delay before the OVP is triggered.
-An OVP protection is followed by a safe restart.
-The safe restart implies that the system stops switching for a period $t{d(restart)}$ (1 s), followed by a restart.
-The PFC is disabled via the SNSBOOST pin.
+OVP is a latched protection.
 The PFC is disabled via the SNSBOOST pin.